Game

 Q: How does the food you eat affect your body and brain?

-A: Healthy food choices give your body the best power to move and think.
+A: Healthy food choices give your body the best fuel to move and think.

 Q: How would you explain the difference between green-light and red-light foods to a friend?